Updated April 3, 2021

 This article is about the original Columbia Restaurant in the Ybor City neighborhood of Tampa.

-Columbia has opened other locations over the years: Sarasota, St. Augustine, Clearwater Beach and Disney's Town of Celebration.
+Columbia has opened other locations over the years: Sarasota, St. Augustine, Clearwater Beach and Celebration.
 They also have locations at Riverwalk in Tampa and at Tampa International Airport.

 The original Columbia in Ybor City is still my favorite.